otsohelos/ot_harjoitustyo/MapGenerator/documentation/Software Requirements Specification.md

 ### Map Views

-- Initially, only a topographical view will be generated.
+- Initially, only the Elevation view will be generated.
 - Save button: User can choose to save the map.
 - Redo button: User can generate a new map with the same settings.
 - Back button: User can go back to the Settings view to change settings.